Tabling in Parliament

 Procedure for Tabling

-Three copies of each document, plus a copy on a CD/USB, must be provided to Cabinet Office with a covering minute specifying the date/s that the item is to be tabled in Parliament.
+Three copies of each document, must be provided to Cabinet Office with a covering minute specifying the date/s that the item is to be tabled in Parliament.
 One copy of the document is tabled in each House, and the Opposition receives the third copy.
 Cabinet Office does not retain any copies of the documents.
-The electronic copy is provided to the House of Assembly.

 Documents can be tabled in one House on one day and in the other House on another day, when they are next sitting.
 However, the preference is for the document to be tabled in both Houses on the same day, thus the importance of specifying a particular date in the covering minute.